-Since October 1, 2014, CDC has characterized 85 influenza A (H3N2) viruses.
-Of these, 41 (48%) are like the A (H3N2) component of the Northern Hemisphere influenza vaccine.
-Forty-four (52%) of the 85 viruses tested have been characterized as an antigenic variant ("drifted") virus which has been selected for the 2015 Southern Hemisphere influenza vaccine.
+CDC surveillance of influenza viruses shows that some of the influenza A (H3N2) viruses collected domestically and internationally in recent months are antigenically different ("drifted") from the H3N2 vaccine component.
+Only 13 influenza A (H3N2) viruses collected in the U.S. since October 1, 2014 have been characterized so far this season.
+Of these, seven (54%) are like the A (H3N2) vaccine virus; most of the remaining six (46%) have been characterized as an antigenic variant virus which has been selected for the 2015 Southern Hemisphere influenza vaccine.
 If drifted influenza A (H3N2) viruses circulate broadly in the U.S. this season, this could translate into a reduced vaccine effectiveness against circulating H3N2 viruses.
 However, studies have shown evidence that seasonal influenza vaccination can sometimes induce cross-protection.
 While the vaccine effectiveness may be reduced, the vaccine can still offer protection.
 In addition, more than one type of influenza usually circulates during a single season and influenza vaccines protect against three or four different influenza viruses.
 Vaccination continues to offer the best protection against influenza infection even when there are some antigenically drifted viruses circulating in the community.